Azure/CloudShell/README.md

 ## About this repository

-When you connect to Azure Cloud Shell, we start a container containing a wide variety of tools, and connect your browser to a shell process running inside that container.
+When you connect to Azure Cloud Shell, we start a container hosting a wide variety of tools, and

+connect your browser to a shell process running inside that container.
 This repository contains the Docker files used to build that image.
 It does _not_ contain all of the code used for the rest of the Azure Cloud Shell service.
 The code in this repository may not match exactly to what is running